cve2022/timeout/README.md

 Description
 -------------------

 The source code in this repository implementes a timeout function for bare metal cooperative embedded systems.
-The main purpose of the repository is presenting two ways of determining if the timeout has been reached, a dumber and complicated one and a smarter one that uses the property of binary numbers and their arithmetics.
+The main purpose of the repository is presenting two ways of determining if the timeout has been reached, a more complicated one and a simpler/leaner one that uses the property of binary numbers and two's complement arithmetics.

 Contents
 -------------------